thermitegod/mcomix-lite/README.md

 ### Supported Archive Formats

-Currently supports formats are ZIP, 7Z, RAR, and TAR.
-There is also support for alternative extension names such as CBZ, CB7, CBR, and, CBT.
-Loose image files are also supported.
+Should support all libarchive supported formats.
+Loose image files are also supported

 ### Installing